energy-data/market-opportunities-data/distance-grid/src/README.md

 ## Transmission network data

 Run `$ bash process.sh` to download the transmission network data and generate a geojson.
+Only existing lines are kept in the data.

 ### Todo